 Who’s Taking Care of This?

-If you’re handling everything in-house make sure that the one responsible for maintaining your backend and your storefront find the tools are easy to use.
+If you’re handling everything in-house make sure that the one responsible for maintaining your backend and your storefront understand the provided tools and how to use them.
 If you’re outsourcing to a virtual assistant for product entry, optimization, and database maintenance, make sure there are enough people with knowledge of the platform, and see what they cost.
 It’s easy finding help with a major provider like Shopify or Magento, but finding someone to help out with a new arrival on the scene can be difficult.

 Are You Asking the Right Questions?